 To do this Use this technology Configure connections to databases or other systems Within individual applications, you can define your own data sources or database connections using JDBC, or connect to external systems using resource adapters.
 When you deploy such an application, WebLogic Server creates the data sources and connections for you.
-See: • Configuring WebLogic JDBC Resources in Configuring and Managing WebLogic JDBC • Understanding Resource Adapters in Programming WebLogic Resource Adapters If you have not defined your own data sources or connections within an application, you can use the Administration Console or the WebLogic Scripting Tool to create the resources.
-See Administration Console Help or Using the WebLogic Scripting Tool in WebLogic Scripting Tool .
+See: ■ "Configuring WebLogic JDBC Resources" in Oracle Fusion Middleware Configuring and Managing JDBC for Oracle WebLogic Server "Understanding Resource Adapters" in Oracle Fusion Middleware Programming Resource Adapters for Oracle WebLogic Server If you have not defined your own data sources or connections within an application, you can use the Administration Console or the WebLogic Scripting Tool to create the resources.
+See Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help or "Using the WebLogic Scripting Tool" in Oracle Fusion Middleware Oracle WebLogic Scripting Tool .
 Manage the server life cycle The Node Manager is a utility for remote control of Administration Servers and Managed Servers.
 It runs separately from WebLogic Server and lets you start up and shut down Administration Servers and Managed Servers.
 While use of Node Manager is optional, it provides additional life cycle benefits if your WebLogic Server environment hosts applications with high availability requirements.
-See Using Node Manager to Control Servers in the Node Manager Administrator's Guide.
+See Using Node Manager to Control Servers in the Oracle Fusion Middleware Node Manager Administrator's Guide for Oracle WebLogic Server.
 To start Administration Servers or Managed Servers without using Node Manager, use the WebLogic Scripting Tool or scripts that WebLogic Server installs.
-See Starting and Stopping Servers in Managing Server Startup and Shutdown.
+See "Starting and Stopping Servers" in Oracle Fusion Middleware Managing Server Startup and Shutdown for Oracle WebLogic Server.
 Modify or add services to an active domain The WebLogic Server Administration Console provides a graphical user interface for modifying or adding services to an active domain.
 See Administration Console Help .
 If you prefer a command-line interface, use the WebLogic Scripting Tool in interactive mode.
-See Using the WebLogic Scripting Tool in WebLogic Scripting Tool.
+See "Using the WebLogic Scripting Tool" in Oracle Fusion Middleware Oracle WebLogic Scripting Tool .
 Monitor application server services and resources Monitor the performance of services such as the EJB container, servlet container, and JDBC data sources from the WebLogic Server Administration Console.
+Configure watch rules and notifications in the WebLogic Diagnostics Framework to automatically notify administrators of monitoring data events or integrate automated systems through JMX or JMS.
+See "Configuring Watches and Notifications" in Oracle Fusion Middleware Configuring and Using the Diagnostics Framework for Oracle WebLogic Server .
 If you use SNMP in your operations center, you can enable WebLogic Server to send SNMP notifications for run-time events that you define.
-See WebLogic SNMP Management Guide .
+See Oracle Fusion Middleware SNMP Management Guide for Oracle WebLogic Server .